Election Briefing 2024

 Sunday trading was legalised in England and Wales in 1994, when the Sunday Trading Act allowed six hours of unregulated trading for large stores.

 In 2015-16, the Government sought to further liberalise the law by giving local authorities or mayors the power to extend Sunday trading hours in their area.
-In March 2016 the proposed legislation was defeated by 317 votes to 286 in the Commons following cross-party opposition.
+In March 2016 the proposed legislation was defeated in the Commons following cross-party opposition.

 Deregulation undermines Sunday as a day of rest.
-It also puts pressure on employees to work on Sundays.
-Employee protections in legislation have proved to be weak.
+It would also put further pressure on employees to work on Sundays.
+Employee protections in the legislation have proved to be weak.

 The Constitution